 Father of Vedic Mathematics – Jagadguru Shankaracharya Bharati Krishna Tirthaji Maharaja is regarded as one of the most prominent spiritual figures of the twentieth century, best recognized for his work on Vedic Mathematics not only in India but throughout the world.
-He is also popularly called as the “Father of Vedic Mathematics.”
+He is also popularly called the “Father of Vedic Maths.”

 Early Age of Swami Bharati Krishna Tirtha

-Originally named as Venkataraman Shastri, he was born on March 14th, 1884 in Tinnevelly, Madras Presidency, during British India to a Tamil Brahmin family.
+Originally named Venkataraman Shastri, he was born on March 14th, 1884 in Tinnevelly, Madras Presidency, during British India to a Tamil Brahmin family.
 His father, P. Narasimha Shastri, was a tehsildar in Tirunelveli before becoming the Deputy Collector of the Presidency.

-Education of Swami Bharati Krishna Tirtha
+Education of Swami Bharati Krishna Tirtha (Father of Vedic Mathematics)

 - He initially joined the National College for his basic education in Trichinopoly before moving to the Church Missionary Society College and the Hindu College, both in Tirunelveli.